SchmidL/b-parasite_autocali/README.md

     python autocalibration.py
     ```
     The parameters like max/min voltage for the sweep, the stationary duration, and the step size can be changed in the python file
+1. It can happen that the terms and condition of the J-LINK have to be accepted.
+Without that no data will be logged!
 1. Then follow the prompts.
 When you get asked to measure the "dry" condition, keep the sensor dry, in open-air.
 When in "wet" condition, put it in glass of water until the marking of the silkscreen on the PCB.
 Additionally, a name for the sensor can be entered for later identification of the files.